SuperSecureHuman/supersecurehuman.github.io/_posts/2022-10-07-U-Net-architecture-|-Image-Segmentation.md

 ---
-title: "U Net architure for Image Segmentation"
+title: "U Net architecture for Image Segmentation"
-excerpt: "We will go through u-net architure for image segmentation, and its implementation in pytorch"
+excerpt: "We will go through u-net architecture for image segmentation, and its implementation in pytorch"
 tags:
     - pytorch
     - image